Clinostomum complanatum: Life cycle

 C. complanatum has been described as an ectoparasite of piscovorous (fish-eating) birds and fresh and brackish water fish.
 Its life cycle has been studied by several authors determining that it includes a mollusk as its first intermediate host, a fish as its second intermediate host, and a fish-eating bird as its definitive, or final, host.

 The cycle begins with a mollusk feeding on the feces of an infected bird and ingesting the parasite eggs.
 Within the freshwater gastropod, miracidia hatch from eggs and undergo several rounds of asexual reproduction, developing into sporocysts, rediae, and finally brevifurcate cercariae.
 Free cercariae leave the mollusk and infect a fish by penetrating the skin and encysting muscle tissue, where they develop into metacercariae.
 A bird feeds on the fish, and the parasite is then freed into its digestive tract, restarting the cycle.
 However, if a man eats the raw or undercooked meat of an infected fish, they might become an accidental host.

-For more detailed information see trematode life cycle stages.